-- Closely read and analyze a board-approved novel. - Analyze character development and characterization. - Analyze how particular elements of a story interact. - Determine and explain a work's theme and its development over the course of the novel. - Identify conflict within a work and explain its significance. - Analyze how an author utilizes information/research to craft a believable story, regardless of genre. - Compose an "Anyone But Ponyboy" writing piece in which students will explain their character's story through a point of view of their choosing.
+- Closely read and analyze a board-approved novel. - Analyze character development and characterization. - Analyze how particular elements of a story interact. - Determine and explain a work's theme and its development over the course of the novel. - Identify conflict within a work and explain its significance. - Analyze how an author utilizes information/research to craft a believable story, regardless of genre.

-Please contact the Content Supervisor for any questions.
+Please Contact the Content Supervisor for any questions.